The best Christmas food in America: 10 popular dishes

 There is a very important distinction between the UK and the US about what a “biscuit” is.
 As an American, my definition of a biscuit is basically if you combine something like a croissant with fluffy white bread (the key point here is the level of sweetness and yeast dough).
 American biscuits are also just as complex to make as a croissant, so we typically buy them in a can as opposed to baking them from scratch.
 When eating, of course you also put either jam, butter, or both in the middle.

-I’ll admit, sweet potato casserole is probably one of the weirdest American Christmas foods out there.
+I’ll admit, sweet potato casserole is probably one of the weirdest but a very popular American Christmas foods out there.
 In order to make it, you peel sweet potatoes and bake them with a mixture of miniature marshmallows (yes, you read correctly), butter, brown sugar, and pecans.
 Although this may sound like a dessert, in America this is a perfectly acceptable and normal Christmas dinner side dish.

 Whereas Germany has Lebkuchen, America has their own form of gingerbread cookies.
 For those unfamiliar with the concept, they’re these hard cookies made of flour, molasses, brown sugar, eggs, and a spice mixture (such as cinnamon, cardamom and nutmeg).
 The difference in our version of gingerbread cookies is that they often have a layer of icing on top when they’re used for eating.
 Or if they are used purely for making gingerbread houses, they are turned into all sorts of different shapes and sizes and the icing is then used as glue to hold the gingerbread house together.